Nonexistence of generalized bent functions and the quadratic norm form equations

 \section{Abstract}

-We obtain the nonexistence of generalized bent functions (GBFs) from $(\ZZ/t\ZZ)^n$ to $\ZZ/t\ZZ$ (called type $[n,t]$), for a large new class.
-Specifically, by showing certain quadratic norm form equations have no integral points, we obtain the universal nonexistence of GBFs with type $[n, 2p^e]$ for all sufficiently large $p$ with respect to $n$ and $(p-1)/\ord_2(p)$, and by computational methods with a well accepted hypothesis (generalized Riemann hypothesis), we also guarantee some nonexistence results for relative small prime $p$.
+We present a new result on the nonexistence of generalized bent functions (GBFs) from $(\ZZ/t\ZZ)^n$ to $\ZZ/t\ZZ$ (called type $[n,t]$) for a large class.
+Assume $p$ is an odd prime number.
+By showing certain quadratic norm form equations having no integral points, we obtain a universal result on the nonexistence of GBFs with type $[n, 2p^e]$ when $p$ and $n$ satisfy a certain inequality, and by computational methods with a widely accepted hypothesis, Generalized Riemann Hypothesis, we also achieve some results on the nonexistence of GBFs for relatively small $p$.